nats-io/jetstream-leaf-nodes-demo/README.md

 Btw this import renaming feature is generally available.
 Different organizations working on different applications most likely have different naming schemes.
 So when they clash, just rename on import.
-As long as they same number/type of wildcards are present you are good.
+As long as the same number/type of wildcards are present, you are good.
 Reordering of wildcards would be possible to, but that's for another time.

 ```txt